UWPCE-PythonCert/PythonCertDevel220/_sources/modules/lesson06/assignment.rst.txt

 Assignment
 ##########

-In this lesson's assignment we are going to apply techniques to identify the right way to find bottlenecks in modules.
-We will use an evidence based approach to making the right improvements
+In this lesson's assignment, we are going to apply techniques to identify the right way to find bottlenecks in modules.
+We will use an evidence based approach to implement the right improvements.

 Here is what you need to do:
 ----------------------------

-1. The assignment repository for this lesson contains a file with 1 million records and a module that reads the file.
+1. The assignment repository for this lesson contains a file with 1 million records and a module that reads that file.
 2. The module is badly written and probably can be made to run more quickly and efficiently.
 3. You will look at the code and may immediately form a judgment about where